hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 ```

 ##### 1. Create TssMessage
-`TssMessage`: A data structure for distributing encrypted shares of a secret among all participants in a way that only the intended participant can see its part of the share,
+`TssMessage`: A data structure for distributing encrypted shares of a secret among all participants in a way that only the intended participant can see its part of the share.
-and includes validation information like a commitment to `Pₖ` and a zk-SNARKs proof that can be used to verify the message’s validity and assemble an aggregate public key (referred to as ledgerId).
+It includes validation information like a commitment to a secret share polynomial and a zk-SNARKs proof.

-In the bootstrap process, we create a random EC_PrivateKey `k` out of the FieldElement of the `SignatureScheme` (the secret being shared).
+Both proof and commitment can be used to verify the message’s validity and assemble an aggregate public key (referred to as ledgerId).

-Then,
+In the bootstrap process, each participant creates a random EC Private Key `k` out of the FieldElement of the `SignatureScheme` (the secret being shared).

 ```
-`k`  -  A random EC private key for the participant `n`  -  The number of total shares across all participants `s`  -  One of the total shares
+`k`  -  A random EC Private Key for the participant `n`  -  The number of total shares across all participants `s`  -  One of the total shares
 `sidₛ`- The shareId of the share s